Thatscooterguy12/synad-compiler/README.md

-# synad-compiler
+# SYNAD compiler

-A compiler for synad an easier C/C++
+This is the repository for the SYNAD programming language compiler.

+More details coming soon!